Skip to content

 Build recommendations

-Independent advice on team shape, budget, and the smartest way to launch.
+Independent advice on team shape, budget, and the smartest route to launch.

-We walk you and any build partners through the handover in a working session.
+We walk you and your build team through the work in a proper session.
+We stay available for questions during the build.

 Handled separately